your French knitting companion

 Diagram showing raglan, set-in sleeve, and drop shoulder sweater construction types

-Experienced knitters have been recreating patterns for decades using careful observation and math.
-Here's the basic process:
+Experienced knitters have been recreating patterns for decades using careful observation and arithmetic.
+It's a skill that takes practice, but it's deeply satisfying.
+Here's the full process broken down into manageable steps:

 The Modern Method: AI Pattern Generation

 New tools like La Maille can automate much of this process.
-You upload a photo, enter your measurements and gauge, and the AI generates a complete pattern with row-by-row instructions.
+You upload a photo, enter your measurements and gauge, and the AI generates a complete, row-by-row pattern customized to your body and your yarn.

 Tips for Better Results